 Welcome your community

-After you create an Amara Community, it’s time to gather your team of contributors to start subtitling.
+After you create an Amara Team, it’s time to gather your team of contributors to start subtitling.
 Your team members need to have an Amara Free user account before they can apply to join your Amara community.
 Make sure that your team knows how to create and sign in to their user account.

-Encourage your team members to introduce themselves after they join your Amara Community.
+Encourage your team members to introduce themselves after they join your Amara Team.
 This will not only help build a relationship between you and each member, but among themselves as they begin to collaborate with each other.
 The first step is always the hardest, so make it a simple one: post a photo, bio, or add their personal languages.